-Fort Liard air quality remained excellent, with only some small effects of forest fire smoke measured in the summer.
-The dust from the gravel roads was measurable as $PM{10}$ in the snow-free months, but there were no exceedances of adopted standards.
-The natural gas developments in the area do not appear to be presently affecting the air quality in the community.
+Fort Liard air quality remained good, with only some small effects of forest fire smoke measured in the summer.

+The 'dust' from the gravel roads was measurable as PM{10} in the snow-free months, with only one exceedance of the adopted standard, in April.